This information applies only to the Original Course View. Your institution controls which tools are available.

 Edit the column information in the Grade Center to determine whether or not students can view their grades and feedback in My Grades.

 As you grade students’ wiki contributions, the grades show immediately in the Grade Center.
 When you edit an assigned grade from the wiki topic page, the Grade Center is updated.

-You cannot change a graded wiki topic to ungraded.
+You can't change a graded wiki topic to ungraded.
 You need to delete the graded wiki topic from the Wikis listing page and the Grade Center and create a new ungraded topic.

 Alternatively, to retain entries, set the wiki's Grade Center column to not be included in calculations.
 In essence, the wiki continues to be considered graded by the Grade Center, but any results or grades assigned are ignored in other calculations.

 On the Participant’s Contribution page, you can view all the pages a student authored and edited as you determine the grade.
 The grade applies to the whole wiki topic, not an individual wiki page.

 Get to the Participant’s Contribution page in the following ways:

 - In the wikis tool, access a wiki and select Participation and Grading.
 If you haven't enabled grading, this option is called Participation Summary.
 Select a user’s name from the list to view their page modifications and access the grading sidebar.
 Alternatively, in the sidebar, select All to access the list with all members who have contributed to the wiki and select a user.

 - On the Needs Grading page, select Grade All Users in the wiki's menu.